 7. No auto data-backup

-However, every PIM has an auto-data-backup feature that makes database backups frequently, automatically, and stores them in different virtual locations.
-Users need not worry about the loss of data as everything will be safe and secure, and can be accessed at any given time, at whatever location they deem convenient.
+However, every PIM has an auto-data-backup feature that makes database backups frequently and automatically and stores them in different virtual locations.
+Users need not worry about the loss of data as everything will be safe and secure.
+You can access it at any given time, at whatever location they deem convenient.

 Think about the time and effort your team will save when you back up data automatically.
 No manual work is necessary.
 We love to hear it!

 With robust PIM systems in place, companies should stop relying on outdated Excel spreadsheets that create inaccurate and inconsistent product data.
 Tools like Apimio are now in the market to help e-commerce companies streamline their operations and access the highest quality product data with guaranteed data security and integrity.